Accelerators-Group/reactjs-test-project/README.md

 - first card will list repos

-+click plus sign to add repos to book mark
++ click plus sign to add repos to book mark

-- click bookmark button to chech bookmarks on that page
+- click bookmark button to check bookmarks on that page

 - now book mark page will list that book mark